|

-The existence of take-or-pay agreements is based on the idea of balancing financial security for both parties and assurance of supplies on one side and sales on the other.
+The existence of the take-or-pay agreement is justified by the principle of ensuring financial stability and certainty on the part of both sides and supply on one side and sales on the other.

-In industries like energy and natural resources, suppliers typically have to invest huge amounts of money in building plants, laying pipelines, transportation facilities, and processing factories.
-With the absence of contracts, such investments would be much riskier and less profitable.
-A guaranteed minimum helps make projects viable and interesting for investors.
+In industries like energy and natural resources, suppliers usually need to spend vast sums on constructing plants, laying pipelines, transportation infrastructure, and processing factories.
+Without any contractual arrangements, such spending would be very risky and not quite lucrative.
+Guaranteed minimum makes the project feasible and interesting for investors.

 Thus, the take-or-pay contracts have been increasingly common in many industries that depend on consistency, capacity planning, and long-term forecasting.